 Where to eat in the Latin Quarter: Odette Paris — this is one of the cutest cafes in Paris, Le Bistro Des Augustins, or Le Polidor.
 You can also check out my complete list of the best restaurants in the Latin Quarter.

 Where to stay in the Latin Quarter: Hotel des Carmes (A budget hotel located near all the highlights of the neighborhood), Hôtel Albe Saint Michel ( a Mid-range hotel in the heart of the Latin Quarter), Hotel La Lanterne (a Luxury hotel with an indoor swimming pool and fitness room), or this lovely apartment ( a stylish and bright apartment rental in the center of the neighborhood).
 Alternatively, you can check out my complete list of the best hotels in the Latin Quarter.

 Get your tickets ready: To fully learn about the Latin Quarter, I recommend taking this walking tour that will take you through all the attractions in the neighborhood while giving you facts and historical details about them.

 3. Le Marais, 3rd and 4th Arrondissements

 Le Marais is chic, hippie, fashionable, and probably one of the best Parisian neighborhoods to visit.

 Notably, this district is home to many private mansions and museums, lively bars and cafes, and household fashion brands.

-Hôtel de Ville and Musée Picasso are a few impeccable examples but you can extend your visit by exploring some of the best Parisian museums in the neighborhood like Musée Carnavalet to learn the history of Paris, the Pompidou Centre to admire contemporary art, Maison de Victor Hugo and many others.
+Hôtel de Ville and Musée Picasso are a few impeccable examples of the best places to visit in Le Marais, but you can extend your visit by exploring some of the best Parisian museums in the neighborhood like Musée Carnavalet to learn the history of Paris, the Pompidou Centre to admire contemporary art, Maison de Victor Hugo and many others.